AqwamCreates/DataPredict/docs/API/Models/AsynchronousAdvantageCritic.md

 ## Notes:

-* The Actor and Critic models must be created separately.
-Then use setActorModel() and setCriticModel() to put it inside the AdvantageActorCritic model.
+* The Actor and Critic child models must be created separately.
+Then use addActorCriticModel() to put it inside the AsynchronousAdvantageCritic model.

 * Actor and Critic must be a part of NeuralNetwork model.
 If you decide to use linear regression or logistic regression, then it must be constructed using NeuralNetwork model.